abtv/dotfiles/README.md

 5. Install ohmyzsh.

+6. Install tig.

-6. Clone the repo to ~/dotfiles.
+7. Clone the repo to ~/dotfiles.

-7. Run ./setup.sh.
+8. Run ./setup.sh.

-8. Run vim and then :PlugInstall
+9. Run vim and then :PlugInstall

 ## Karabiner